-A Search Engine Optimization (SEO) Audit and Simple Recommendations for Natural Awakenings, Richmond (Video)in Local Publisher Processes, Publisher Sales, Community Content Engine, featured
+A Search Engine Optimization (SEO) Audit and Simple Recommendations for Natural Awakenings, Richmond (Video)in Community Content Engine, Local Publisher Processes, seo

 Why do you want to rank higher in Google?

 Obviously, SEO is important and the-more-the-better but it's important to ask the ever-relevant question - why?

 Sometimes businesses - and publishers - treat SEO like the ends when it's really part of the means.
 The "ends" is to build a larger audience, deliver more value to readers and advertisers, and monetize your efforts more fully.

 To that end, this is meant to provide a real-world walkthru of SEO for local publishers.